dasteihn/minifftw/README.md

 - Behaves exactly like the real FFTW, when used in serial mode.
 - Is the only (?)
-Python FFTW wrapper which allows you to use FFTW with MPI to distribute calculation effort, without you, the programmer, having to care about manually rebuilding your array.
+Python FFTW wrapper which allows you to use FFTW with MPI to distribute calculation effort, without you, the programmer, having to care in any way about MPI.
+The API behaves exactly the same from your program's view for both serial and MPI version.

 ### Disadvantages